If you are thinking that a car that comes with voice technology would be the answer to all your problems, then think

 With cars, it takes a few years.

-So even when there is an upgrade in a voice recognition system, it is not available nearly as quickly; it could take up to five years before the public can take advantage of it.
+So even when there is an upgrade in a voice recognition system in cars, it is not available nearly as quickly; it could take up to five years before the public can take advantage of it.

 How well voice recognition in cars works also has to do with a road’s terrain.

 Engineers are working to improve technology so that mobile voice recognition systems work seamlessly on all terrain.